bholagabbar/algorithmic-programming/README.md

 4. College Stuff: https://github.com/bholagabbar/competitive-programming/tree/master/CODE/Coding%20Workspace/College%20stuff
 [This contains implementations of OOPS concepts and DS-ALGO course in my college.
 Pretty decent for an elementary level implementation of stacks, queues, linked-list and more.
 All of these are in C++]

-5. Coursera Stanford Algorithms Course: I also have implementations of programming questions asked and datastructures taught in the Coursera Algorithms course by Tim RoughGarden.
-Tried to make them as efficient as possible
+5. Coursera Stanford Algorithms Course: https://github.com/bholagabbar/competitive-programming/tree/master/CODE/Coding%20Workspace/COURSERA_ALGOS1
+[I also have implementations of programming questions asked and datastructures taught in the Coursera Algorithms course by Tim RoughGarden.
+Tried to make them as efficient as possible]

-And a lot of mostly self explanatory miscellaneous stuff.
+And finally a lot of mostly self explanatory miscellaneous stuff.

-If you're looking for scourginf for some solutions to problems you could not solve or are looking for some DS/ALGOS implementation, do consider checking my repository out.
+If you're looking for scourging for some solutions to problems you could not solve or are looking for some correct and fairly efficent DS/ALGOS implementation, do consider checking my repository out.

+Thanks and contribute to any bugs you find, though that's unlikely :P